 You'll find detailed instructions on how to return your test materials in the coordinator manual.

 If the courier doesn’t arrive at the scheduled time, call UPS to reschedule or drop off the materials to the closest UPS location no later than the day after the exam.

 You and your students can access their scores through the online score reporting portal.
 Scores are available 3–4 weeks after test day.

 Please contact us immediately if you think any scores are missing or contain errors.

-After student answer sheets are processed, go to the invoice calculator on our test ordering site and click on the name of each student eligible for fee reductions.
-The invoice page will have rosters of tested students uploaded and you’ll be able to "click a student" to see if that student is eligible for a fee reduction.
+After student answer sheets are processed, go to the test ordering site and click the Enter Invoice Information button.
+Click on the name of each student eligible for fee reductions.
+The invoice page will have rosters of tested students uploaded and you'll be able to "click a student" who is eligible for a fee reduction.

 No. The two free SAT registrations are used in addition to SAT School Day, and only for weekend administrations.